scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 navigation is (not yet at least) a high-demand field.
-The majority of astrodynamic computing occurs in other contexts such as Earth-centered navigation (weather and communication satellites, etc), collision avoidance analysis (making sure two spacecraft don't run into each other), cooperative rendezvous (docking a cargo-ship to the International Space Station) and non-cooperative rendezvous (capturing a malfunctioning satellite), etc. Much the same way that MONTE can be configured and deployed for deep space navigation, it can
+The majority of astrodynamic computing occurs in other contexts such as Earth-centered navigation (weather and communication satellites, etc), collision avoidance analysis (making sure two spacecraft don't collide), cooperative rendezvous (docking a cargo-ship to the International Space Station) and non-cooperative rendezvous (capturing a malfunctioning satellite), etc. Much the same way that MONTE can be configured and deployed for deep space navigation, it can